Author Archives: Julie Wicker

 Today’s thoughts by Julie Wicker

-Click picture for today’s video
+Click the picture for today’s video!

 @biblegateway @youversion

-#fruitfriday #rainbow #waterwalkers29
+#fruitfriday #biblehabits #waterwalkers29

 Standard

-#fruitfriday #rainbow #waterwalkers29
+#fruitfriday #biblehabits #waterwalkers29

 Photo by Ray White